pagkly/Zed/Investopedia3/Group of 3 (G3) Definition.md

 Group of 3 (G3) Definition
 ## What is the Group of 3?

 Group of 3 refers to a ten-year free trade agreement between Mexico, Colombia and Venezuela that began in 1995 and lasted until 2005.
-The pact covered numerous issues including [intellectual property rights](https://www.investopedia.com/terms/i/intellectualproperty.asp), public-sector investments and the easing of trade restrictions.
+The pact covered numerous issues including [[intellectual property rights]](https://www.investopedia.com/terms/i/intellectualproperty.asp), public-sector investments and the easing of trade restrictions.

 Venezuela, under the leadership of Hugo Chavez, opted to not continue in the Group of 3 when the original agreement came up for renewal in 2006.
-Venezuela instead joined Mercosur, another [free trade area](https://www.investopedia.com/terms/f/free_trade_area.asp) that predated the Group of 3.
+Venezuela instead joined Mercosur, another [[free trade area]](https://www.investopedia.com/terms/f/free_trade_area.asp) that predated the Group of 3.
 When Venezuela left, Colombia and Mexico agreed to continue as free trade partners for roughly nine more years.

 ## Understanding Group of 3 (G3)